 Dan Brown’s Robert Langdon novels are all connected by similarities in structure, theme, and content.
 In each novel, Robert Langdon is deceived, lied to, manipulated, but eventually learns the truth and solves the puzzles placed before him.
 Along the way he gains a female accomplice and is forced to use his vast knowledge of art, architecture, history, symbols, puzzles, and many other things in order to stay ahead of those working to stop him.
-It is worth noting that other, less important things are also repeated throughout Brown’s novels.
+It is worth noting that other, less important things, are also repeated throughout Brown’s novels.
 For example, both the Camerlengo and Admiral Avilá are motivated by the loss of their families in church bombings.
 However, despite these many similarities in his books, it does not seem that he is simply trying to replicate the formula that brought him his initial success.
 It seems that in each book Brown builds off of that formula, working to adapt his writing to the changing times.
 Angels and Demons and The Da Vinci Code both are very similar.
 They both contain ideologically driven antagonists who manipulate and betray Langdon.
 However, Inferno shifts away from this model.
 Langdon is still betrayed, but there is no longer a single antagonist.
 It is interesting that this change comes with the introduction of technology, something fairly absent from previous Langdon novels.
 The Lost Symbol also changes this formula, creating an antagonist driven by anger instead of ideology or money, who never attempts to gain the trust of Robert Langdon.
 Finally, in Origin, Brown returns to his initial formula, only to reveal that it was fabricated by Winston.
 When viewed together, it seems that these changes in the structure of each book are connected.
 In each book Brown picks and chooses from his previous books, while introducing new aspects as well.
 It seems that it is not a coincidence that his three most recent novels, Inferno, The Lost Symbol, and Origin, all are heavily intertwined with technology.
 It seems that Brown realizes that his initial formula seen in his early Langdon novels is too limited to be adapted to modern times.
 Perhaps he is trying to show his readers that the world is becoming more complicated and the familiar plot structure of a single antipathetic antagonist is no longer representative of reality.

 Works Cited: